-Dr. Kim has given solo performances at Miami University of Ohio, Augustana College in South Dakota, Colorado College, Eastern Kentucky University, University of Evansville, Western Michigan University, and the University of Michigan in Ann Arbor.
+Dr. Kim has given solo performances at universities in Colorado, Indiana, Kentucky, Michigan, Missouri, North Carolina, Ohio, South Dakota, and Wisconsin.
 In addition, she has been presented at the Baker-Hunt Art & Cultural Center in Kentucky, the Jane Allen Memorial Recital Hall in Saint Louis, and Cincinnati’s Art Museum and Aronoff Center.
-She has worked with the Cincinnati Ballet, appeared in the Linton Chamber Music Festival’s Peanut Butter and Jam Series and the Classical Revolution: Cincinnati performance series, and collaborated with Pittsburgh Symphony Principal Trombonist Peter Sullivan in recital.
-Recent highlights include collaborations with IMG violinist Chad Hoopes, Metropolitan Opera tenor Rodrick Dixon, and Cincinnati Symphony Orchestra Principal Oboist Dwight Parry.
-Her recording of selected piano works by Poulenc and Françaix was released in 2013.
-This year she presented “American Two-Piano Music,” a recital with Dr. Mark Tollefsen at the 8th World Piano Conference in Novi Sad, Serbia and the 2016 Karlovac Piano Festival in Karlovac, Croatia.
+She has worked with the Cincinnati Ballet, appeared in the Linton Chamber Music Festival’s Peanut Butter and Jam Series and the Classical Revolution: Cincinnati performance series, and collaborated with Pittsburgh Symphony Principal Trombonist Peter Sullivan in recital and with IMG violinist Chad Hoopes, Metropolitan Opera tenor Rodrick Dixon, and Cincinnati Symphony Orchestra Principal Oboist Dwight Parry.

-She received a Masters of Music and Doctor of Music degree from the University of Cincinnati’s College-Conservatory of Music, under the guidance of Michael Chertock, and is currently teaching at University of North Carolina Pembroke.
+She received a Masters of Music and Doctor of Music degree from the University of Cincinnati’s College-Conservatory of Music and is currently teaching at the University of North Carolina at Pembroke.
 Prior to UNCP, Dr. Kim was an Assistant Professor of Piano at Kentucky State University and worked at Northern Kentucky University and CCM.
 A committed teacher, she was previously the vice-president of the Bluegrass Area Music Teachers’ Association and has judged for many local and regional competitions.